web3-authn/email-recoverer-contract/email-recoverer/README.md

   - Append a single ASCII pipe: `b'|'`.
   - Append `account_id` as UTF‑8 bytes.
   - Compute `SHA256` over that byte sequence; the 32‑byte digest is stored as `HashedEmail`.
+  - The contract enforces that `HashedEmail` values are exactly 32 bytes.

 **Implications**